-Of all the questions that I received regarding Texas family law cases probably the most consistently asked is what the final cost of a case will be.
+Of all the questions I received regarding Texas family law cases, probably the most consistently asked is the final cost of a case.
 This is a completely understandable question.
-Not only do legal cases have their reputation for being expensive but family law cases do as well.
-We are going through a pandemic that has seen many families in our area taken through the wringer and stressed to Max when it comes to finances.
+Not only do legal cases have their reputation for being expensive, but family law cases do as well.
+We are going through a pandemic that has seen many families in our area taken through the wringer and stressed to Max regarding finances.
 Planning and budgeting for costs are more important now than ever.

 Do you even need an attorney for your divorce or child custody case in Texas?

 In a divorce scenario, you could consider going without an attorney if the facts and circumstances of your case are simple.
 Simple means not having any children involved in the case and having no property or debts to divide up between you and your spouse.
-For example, if you are a young, married person with no property with your spouse and no children then this is a circumstance where I could see you not hiring an attorney and still being OK.
-Your case may take a little longer and you may make a mistake here in there but she could probably get away with not hiring an attorney.
+For example, if you are a young, married person with no property with your spouse and no children, then this is a circumstance where I could see you not hiring an attorney and still being OK.
+Your case may take a little longer, and you may make a mistake here in there, but she could probably get away with not hiring an attorney.

 How do attorneys bill for a child custody or divorce case?

 Many attorneys are flexible on how often and how much you pay them throughout your case.
 A lot of how you pay the attorney depends on your preference inability.
-If you prefer to make a large upfront payment toward your attorney regarding your case then you may be able to minimize the amount of money he paid to the attorney down the line.
-On the other hand, if you are unable to come up with a large retainer at the beginning of your case then you may be expected to pay smaller amounts of money more frequently throughout the case to make sure that work can be performed to the degree it has to for your specific facts and circumstances.
+If you prefer to make a large upfront payment toward your attorney regarding your case, then you may be able to minimize the amount of money he paid to the attorney down the line.
+On the other hand, if you are unable to come up with a large retainer at the beginning of your case, then you may be expected to pay smaller amounts of money more frequently throughout the case to make sure that work can be performed to the degree it has to for your specific facts and circumstances.

 Many attorneys require a separate retainer should your case make it to a trial.
 It is nearly impossible to tell whether or not a child custody or divorce case will require a trial at the beginning.
 As such, you and your lawyer will play that by ear and can determine down the line whether or not a separate retainer will be needed for a trial.
 Let's spend some time discussing why separate trial retainers are oftentimes required by attorneys based on the specific circumstances of your case.